Marketing your property

 Think about creating a brochure with professional photos, details about the property, open home dates and times and your contact details.
 A brochure will help buyers remember your home, especially if they are looking at several on one day.

-It can be a good idea to provide a copy of the certificate of title and land information memorandum (LIM) to give buyers a summary of the current property information held by the council.
+It can be a good idea to provide a copy of the record of title and land information memorandum (LIM) to give buyers a summary of the current property information held by the council.
 You may also want to provide a rental appraisal if you’re hoping an investor might buy your property.

 Remember, you need to be careful about what you say to a buyer.
 If you mislead a potential buyer or don’t tell them about or deny a potential issue, they have the right to cancel the sale.
 In extreme cases, they can even take you to court.
 This doesn't just apply to a statement you make to the potential buyer in writing – it also covers things you say to them.